to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 Dear Mr. President,

-The phone number received service through a phone line that was known to be defective.
-Nobody has disputed the fact.
+A document, called the "log of defective cable pairs" proves the phone number, noted above, received service through a phone line that was known to be defective.
+Nobody has disputed that fact.

-If the phone number has the last five digits of "25093," it means AT&T committed numerous acts of perjury to avoid paying fines to the State of California (which could have exceeded $100 million dollars), and it allowed AT&T to avoid repairing its infrastructure, and it allowed AT&T to avoid paying the business losses caused by AT&T.
+If the phone number has the last five digits of "25093," it means AT&T Attorneys committed numerous Frauds Upon the Court to avoid paying fines to the State of California (which could have exceeded $100 million dollars), and it allowed AT&T to avoid repairing its infrastructure, and it allowed AT&T to avoid paying for business losses.

 In legal terms, the phone number is an absolute.
 It is either absolutely my phone number (462-5093) or it absolutely isn't.